googleworkspace/solutions/group-membership-form/README.md

-# Grant access to external stakeholders
+# Automate access to new team members

-*Give access to resources in G Suite via a Google Group and an Apps Script.*
+*Set new hires up for success with the resources they need.*

 Last updated: August 2019

 ## Description

-The following Google Spreadsheet contains a script that helps to quickly enter an email address as well as the Google Group of the user who wishes to join, and adds them to the group while sending them a confirmation email.
+It’s hard to give incoming peers a consistently good experience when joining the team because of how error prone giving access to resources can sometimes be.
+This solution contains a Google Sheet with a Google Form to help automate a bit of this usually manual task.

 ## Technology highlights

 * Using the **onFormSubmit** installable trigger in a Google Sheet, you can grant access to resources by clicking the **Submit** button in a Google Form.
 * Leverage Google Groups permission roles.
-* Use a Google Document as the email’s template.
+* Use a Google Document as the email templates.

 ## Try it